IPhone 13 Pro: Software

+iPhone 13 Pro and iPhone 13 Pro Max originally shipped with iOS 15.
+They received the iOS 16 update, which was released on September 12, 2022, and iOS 17, which was released on September 18, 2023.
+The Qi2 wireless charging standard has been added to the iPhone 13 Pro and iPhone 13 Pro Max with the update to iOS 17.2.
+They are also compatible with iOS 18 released in late 2024.

+These phones support the current public release of iOS, which is currently iOS 26.

 Reception

 The iPhone 13 Pro and iPhone 13 Pro Max were praised by reviewers and journalists for its marked improvement in battery life, improved set of cameras, and the addition of ProMotion to the iPhone.
-The devices have repeatedly been called the best camera in a smartphone.
+The devices have repeatedly been said to have "the best camera in a smartphone."